JasonEtco/jasonet.co/src/pages/posts/probot-with-ui.md

 Here we're effectively registering the webhook router as a regular old middleware (an instance of [`@octokit/webhooks`](https://github.com/octokit/webhooks)).

-This important because wherever we are in our Probot app, **we can access and use the internal Express server**.
+This is important because wherever we are in our Probot app, **we can access and use the internal Express server**.

 ## app.route()